Dr Chunxu Li

 Dr Chunxu Li received his PhD degree from Swansea University in 2019, and was appointed as a lecturer at the School of Engineering, Computing and Mathematics, University of Plymouth in January 2020.
-He has published more than 30 academic papers, 23 of which are SCI/EI, and won the Best Student Paper Award and was shortlisted for the Best Paper Award in IEEE international conferences.
+He has published 34 academic papers, 32 of which are SCI/EI indexed, and won the Best Student Paper Award and was shortlisted for the Best Paper Award in IEEE international conferences.
 He has expertise in ROS, JAVA, C++, Python and MATLAB with over 6 years working experience on multiple robot platforms, e.g., KUKA iiwa, Baxter, NAO, Universal, etc. He successfully integrated motion/colour tracking technology with robot control and machine learning algorithms into the development of advanced robot teaching systems and force-feedback based teleoperation systems.

 01.2020 - Present Lecturer in Machine Learning & AI for Robotics, University of Plymouth.

 01.2019 - 01.2020 Research Fellow, ASTUTE (Advanced Sustainable Manufacturing Technologies) Operation, Swansea University

 10.2016 - 07.2019 PhD in Electronic and Electrical Engineering, Swansea University

 09.2010 - 06.2014 BEng, Qingdao University of Science and Technology